Classof2020/classof2020.github.io/_posts/2016-12-26-how-to-submit-a-blog-post.md

 Go to the template follow the procedure and  start creating your own blog.
 ![template](/img/post/template.jpg)

-**Note:** This is a one-time process, You only need to do it only one time.

 <h4>The overall procedure for template.md is also availaible here</h4>